Cydonis-Heavy-Industries-C-H-I-Ltd/SC64-GUI/README.md

 The manifest adds `--device=all` (USB/serial) and `--filesystem=home:ro` (to read
 files you copy). `QtSerialPort` and the QML modules are already in the KDE runtime; FatFs is compiled from the bundled sources.
-CI/release workflows carry over from the foundation project.

 ## Validating the FatFs layer without hardware